davidenunes/tensorflow-wheels/README.md

 ## Need a different build?
 I'm using this as a repository of TF wheels I'll be using in various projects, if you want a particular build and don't have the reasources to build from sources yourself, open an issue and I'll see if I can help.

+Since I'm mostly building on ArchLinux (which is a rolling distro) this might cause some problems for people that are running systems that require older versions of some libraries like glibc.
+To speed-up the process, if you are requesting a custom build, providing me with a docker image I can use with your exact system requirements is most appreciated 👍

 You can also drop me a line at [@davidelnunes](https://twitter.com/davidelnunes)

 ## Buy me a coffee